bugfishtm/Mail-Relaying-over-DNS/README.md

 Passwort: changeme

 ## Issues
 if you encounter issues or have questions using this software, do not hesitate write us at our forum on www.bugfish.eu!
+Besides that you can request help at request@bugfish.eu.
+We will do our best to provide support if needed!

 ----------------------------------------------------------------
 ##### more at www.bugfish.eu